kburich/css-layering-webpack-plugin/README.md

 # css-layering-webpack-plugin &middot; [![RL Status Badge](https://secure.software/npm/badge/css-layering-webpack-plugin)](https://secure.software/npm/packages/css-layering-webpack-plugin)

 Wraps CSS in named cascade layers.
-What CSS is wrapped in which layer is defined using glob patterns.
+What CSS is wrapped in which layer is defined using glob patterns supported by minimatch package.
+Note that it is also possible to exclude paths using glob patterns (see advanced use case).
 Layer order is derived from order in which layers are defined.

 ## Getting Started